ReactiveMatter/tunnelcms/readme.md

 A line in file which contains only hash tags is removed while rendering.

+## Content

+Content can be written in Markdown.
+As Tunnel CMS is based on [Parsedown](https://parsedown.org/), formatting supperted by Parsedown can be used.

+For making markdown links relative to the site directory, prepend `$` for the relative link.
+E.g. `[blog]($/blog)`.
+The site directory is automatically prepended before the link.

 ## 💾 Cache

 Tunnel CMS stores the rendered HTML files in `tunnel/site` folder with the directory structure same as the root folder.
 Whenever a file is requested for the first time, a build process in initiated.
 In the build process, front matter is processed, the HTML content is generated from markdown and saved as HTML files in `tunnel/site`.
 The file modified time (mtime) and the build time (btime) is entered into an SQLite database (`tunnel/build.db`).
 If the file modified time does not change, the files from `tunnel/site` are served on request.
 As and when the file modified time changes, the build process is again initiated.